junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Introduced in Senate
 - 2007-12-11 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S15141)
 - 2007-12-11 — Sponsor introductory remarks on measure.
 (CR S15140-15141)
+- 2008-03-06 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2008-08-01 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+With written report No. 110-439.
+- 2008-08-01 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+With written report No. 110-439.
+- 2008-08-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 935.